qmlbook/qmlbook/docs/fluid/fluid.rst

     .. note::

-        Due to the inversion of the geometry-dependency (parent geometry depends on child geometry) we can't set a width/height on the ``ClickableImageV2``, as this will break our width/height binding.
-This is a limitation on our internal design and as a designer of components you should be aware of this.
+        Due to the inversion of the geometry-dependency (parent geometry depends on child geometry), we can't set a width/height on the ``ClickableImageV2``, as this will break our width/height binding.
+This is a limitation on our internal design and as a designer of components, you should be aware of this.
 Normally you should prefer the child's geometry to depend on the parent's geometry.

 .. rubric:: The objects ascending.